Tropical Cyclone Tracy – One of the Worst Natural Disasters to Ever Strike Australia

 After assessing the situation & conferences with the Department of the Northern Territory & the appropriate minister, it was decided that Darwin’s population needed to be decreased to a “safe level” of 10,500 people.

 This choice was made based on the recommendation of Dr Charles Gurd, the Director of Health in the Northern Territory.
 About 10,000 people left Darwin & the neighbouring area within the first two days.

 Still, the departures’ movement then started to slow down.
-The government then confirmed his position, offering full reimbursement of individual costs, as long as the evacuation took place.
+The government then confirmed his position, offering full reimbursement of individual costs as long as the evacuation occurred.

 The community was evacuated by air & ground.
 Because of communications problems with Darwin airport, the landing was restricted to one plane every ninety minutes.
 At major airports, crews of federal & Territory department officials & the Salvation Army & Red Cross workers met refugees.

-The Red Cross took charge for keeping track of the refugees’ names & temporary homes.
+The Red Cross kept track of the refugees’ names & temporary homes.
 According to need, women, children, & the elderly & sick were evacuated initially.
 There were reports of men donning up as women to escape with the early evacuations.
-Between 26th & the 31st of December, a sum of 35,362 people were evacuated from Darwin.
+Between the 26th & the 31st of December, a sum of 35,362 people were evacuated from Darwin.

 Of these, 25,628 were evacuated by air & planes, the rest by road.
-By the 31st of December, barely 10,638 people (mostly men needed to help clean up the city) remained in Darwin.
+By the 31st of December, barely 10,638 people (primarily men needed to help clean up the city) remained in Darwin.
 Stretton also controlled access to the town using a grant system.
-Permits were only issued to those included in either the relief or reconstruction endeavours.
+Permits were only issued to those included in relief or reconstruction endeavours.

 They were used to stop the early return of those who had been evacuated.